 Moderate-to-Severe Rosacea.
-We plan to start enrolling patients in a Phase 2 clinical trial of DMT310 for the treatment of moderate-to-severe rosacea in the second half of 2021.
+We enrolled our first patient in a Phase 2 clinical trial of DMT310 for the once-weekly treatment of moderate-to-severe rosacea in November 2021.
 Rosacea, or subtype II, is a chronic skin disease characterized by inflammatory lesions on the face that typically affects adults of all ages, but particularly affects women aged 30-50 and can cause great emotional and psychological distress.
 Due to the lack of effective therapies currently on the market, we believe there is a significant need for an effective topical product with limited side effects.
-Based on the effect against inflammatory lesions observed in the Phase 2b acne trial, along with multiple biomarkers seen in-vitro, we believe DMT310 may have similar anti-inflammatory effects in rosacea and may be a potential treatment option for patients suffering from this disease.
-We plan to enroll 180 patients, 18 years of age or older, with moderate-to-severe rosacea and provide them with once-weekly treatments of DMT310 for 12 weeks and plan to reporttop-line results from this trial in the second half of 2022.
-The clinical endpoints for this trial are intended to be the absolute reduction in inflammatory lesion count, and an IGA score on a scale of 0 to 4.
+Based on the effect against inflammatory lesions observed in the Phase 2b acne trial, along with multiple biomarkers seen in-vitro, we believe DMT310 may have similar anti-inflammatory effects in rosacea as seen in acne due to it also being a disease of inflammatory lesions on the face and may be a potential treatment option for patients suffering from this disease.
+We plan to enroll 180 patients, 18 years of age or older, with moderate-to-severe rosacea and provide them with once-weekly treatments of DMT310 for 12 weeks and plan to report top-line results from this trial in the second half of 2022.
+The clinical endpoints for this trial are intended to be the absolute reduction in inflammatory lesion count, and an Investigator's Global Assessment score on a scale of 0 to 4.
+Assuming this trial is successful, we plan on requesting an End of Phase 2 meeting with the FDA in the first half of 2023 and initiate a Phase 3 rosacea program in the second half of 2023.